 - You must give consent to the Labour Hire Licensing Authority to make inquiries of, and exchange information with, the authorities of any State regarding your activities in the relevant occupation or otherwise regarding matters relevant to the notice.

 - You must provide all the information set out in paragraph 1 above and give your consent to inquiries being made regarding your registration notice.

 The Labour Hire Authority may postpone or refuse the grant of registration if any of the statements or information in the notice are materially false or misleading, any required document or information has not been provided or is materially false or misleading, or the Authority decides that the occupation in which registration is sought is not an equivalent occupation and equivalence cannot be achieved by the imposition of conditions.

 The Labour Hire Authority may impose conditions on registration.
 Conditions will be the same as those imposed on Victorian licence holders.

 An individual provider of labour hire services that seeks to be registered in Victoria under the Mutual Recognition Act will still need to pay a registration fee and annual fees.
 Fees payable will be the same amount as fees payable for a licence under the Victorian scheme.

 A registration fee needs to be paid when you seek registration.
 This fee will not be refunded in the event the registration is withdrawn or is unsuccessful.

 An annual fee will be payable when the registration is granted, then each year in the 6-week period preceding the anniversary of that date.

 The amount of the registration fee and annual fee depends on the size of the business.
-Businesses fall into one of three tiers, determined by annual turnover.
+Businesses fall into one of three tiers, determined by turnover.
 Fees are automatically indexed for inflation on 1 July every year.